ZongYongyue/DCorrelators.jl/README.md

 - The matrix-product states time evolution methods such as TEBD, MPO $W^{II}$ and TDVP are based on packages   [`ITensors`](https://github.com/ITensor/ITensors.jl.git) and [`MPSKit`](https://github.com/QuantumKitHub/MPSKit.jl.git)

-- The bechmark of dynamical correlation functions and related observables are the exact diagonalization method based on the packages [`ExactDiagonalization`](https://github.com/Quantum-Many-Body/ExactDiagonalization.jl.git)
+- The bechmark of dynamical correlation functions and related observables is the result from exact diagonalization method based on the packages [`ExactDiagonalization`](https://github.com/Quantum-Many-Body/ExactDiagonalization.jl.git)